Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Results

 \paragraph{Horizon} With these defaults, we test the most important parameter, $\Delta t$, which determines how far in the future the estimated validation performance is evaluated (step 4 in \autoref{alg:lode}).
 We vary the range from the minimum $\Delta t=\mu$, seeking to achieve the best performance at the end of the next training segment, to the maximum, $\Delta t=T - t_{\rm{current}}$, delaying optimal performance to the very end of the optimization.
 The results are shown in \autoref{fig:reward}, again for training the ResNet18 model on CIFAR-100.
 It is evident that greedy adjustments are inferior to adopting a long-term goal.
 A long horizon permits a longer period of exploration with drastically higher learning rates, which are reduced only shortly before the final epoch $T$ to permit a more gradual convergence.
 This long-term goal orientation is crucial for the superior performance of our scheduler and would be impossible to achieve without an accurate long-term prediction of the training dynamics by the LODE.

 \paragraph{Latent ODE training data} We also test the performance of the LODE scheduler as a function of the quantity and quality of the training data obtained during the hyperparameter search.
 This study is important to determine the upfront cost of training the LODE model or the possibility of simply exploiting existing experiment tracking results without any further generation of training data.
-We therefore assume a simple grid search with 4 parametric schedule shapes (constant, OneCycle, cosine decay, exponential decay) and 5 overall learning rates. \autoref{tab:diversity} lists the most important results.
+We therefore assume a simple grid search with 4 parametric schedule shapes (constant, OneCycle, cosine-decay, step-decay) and 5 overall learning rates. \autoref{tab:diversity} lists the most important results.
 Increasing the number of random network initializations with fixed hyperparameters mildly increases the LODE model's accuracy and thus the scheduler's efficacy, presumably because it illustrates the stochastic effects on the training.
 The largest impact stems from the presence of the OneCycle schedule in the training data: removing it leads to a significant drop in performance.
 But only using OneCycle during LODE training reproduces exactly the performance of the OneCycle schedule from \autoref{tab:results}.
-We conclude that a modest amount of experiments during the hyperparameter search will suffice to create a useful representation of the training process.
-All results in this work are therefore based on 100 training runs (5 random seeds, 4 schedules, 5 overall learning rates).
+We conclude that a modest number of experiments during the hyperparameter search will suffice to create a useful representation of the training process.